zero-functional/zero-functional/README.md

 - `ext: ExtNimNode` as parameter
 - ExtNimNode should be used when implementing the functions with some helpers:
-  - `ext.node` = place here the actual code being generated inside the current block initially `ext.node` contains the current function call and its parameters
+  - `ext.node` = place here the actual code being generated inside the current block initially `ext.node` contains the current function call and its parameters (section: loop)
-  - `ext.initials` = add the initialization code for variable definitions
+  - `ext.initials` = add the initialization code for variable definitions (section: init)
-  - `ext.endLoop` = add code that can be inserted at the end of the loop
+  - `ext.endLoop` = add code that can be inserted at the end of the loop (section: end)
-  - `ext.finals` = add code after the loop - e.g. to calculate a result
+  - `ext.finals` = add code after the loop - e.g. to calculate a result (section: final)
   - `ext.res` = helper: access to the function's result
   - `ext.prevItNode()` = access to the iterator generated in the previous statement or loop
   - `ext.nextItNode()` = generates a new iterator for the current block.
 This is the (intermediate) result of the current operation that can be used with the next function
-- check of parameters / number of parameters has to be done in the implementation (e.g. by using ext.getParams())
+- check of parameters / number of parameters has to be done in the implementation
 - use `zfFail()` if any checks fail
+- register functions that use neither `zf_inline` nor `zf_inline_call` using `zfAddFunction`
+- finally call `zfCreateExtension` after all `zf_inline...` definitions and `zfAddFunction` calls - before using the actual function implementation

 Example or count that sets a result:
 ```nim